chazzka/clanekforest/clanek.md

 Finding the line itself is obvious.
 Deciding which observations are anomalies, without some domain knowledge on the other hand is close to impossible.

+Despite this, one positive thing is that Isolation Forest managed to deal with the gaps in the measurement (seen in Figures above, around X=50).

 - [ ] TODO: otázka, je teda vubec možné ho použít? tady s Honzou vysvětlíme jak vlastně funguje ten IF, a ukážeme že si myslím že jo, použijeme ho jako novelty a ukážeme že to šlo